mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 with matter, it is “reflected” as a p-psion, which the
 psionic detects.
 “Clairaudience” involves a similar
-technique, sensing of the movements of air molecules
+technique, sensing of the movements of air molecules (ick).
-(ick).
 ```
 ```
 The energy of the c-psions produced during
-clairvoyance can never be perfectly defined; also, c-
-psions can interact spontaneously with matter,
+clairvoyance can never be perfectly defined; also, c-psions can interact spontaneously with matter,
 regardless of the distance travelled.
 This means again,
 that superdense materials can sometimes make
 clairvoyance “fuzzy”.